The Best Guide to Modals in English

 Practice Exercises

-Please go to Simple Future Tense to view this quiz
+Please go to The Ultimate Guide to the Simple Future Tense in English to view this quiz

 Now that you have learned about the past simple tense for “to be”, it is important to know it for other verbs as well.
 The past simple tense is used to describe actions that happened in the past.